Fray: An Efficient General-Purpose Concurrency Testing Platform for the JVM (Extended Version): Design Space and Related Work

 \section{Design Space and Related Work}

 [1]{\textbf{\textit{#1}}}

 In this section, we walk through various design choices encountered in implementing a concurrency control platform intended to meet objectives O1--O3.
-In doing so, we discuss closely related work and how their designs lead to trade-offs across various quality attributes that ultimately affect one or more of our stated objectives.
-Table~\ref{tab:design-space} summarizes this discussion, and also highlights how our proposed system, \tool{} (described in Section~\ref{sec:design}) overcomes the limitations.
+In doing so, we discuss systems described in prior work\diffadd{,} \diffrm{and} how their designs lead to trade-offs across various quality attributes that ultimately affect one or more of our stated objectives\diffadd{, and what design choices \tool{} makes in response}.
+Table~\ref{tab:design-space} summarizes this discussion\diffrm{, and also highlights how our proposed system, \tool{} (described in Section~\ref{sec:design}) overcomes the limitations}.

-\paragraph{OS-level Interception} At one extreme, system-level thread scheduling decisions can be recorded and/or manipulated by intercepting system calls.
+\myparagraph{OS-level Interception} At one extreme, system-level thread scheduling decisions can be recorded and/or manipulated by intercepting system calls.
 For example, \rr~\cite{Ocallahan17-rr} was originally designed for record-and-replay of Linux programs, but it can be used for random concurrency testing via its \emph{chaos mode}~\cite{rr-chaos} which shuffles CPU priorities during replay.
 CHESS~\cite{Musuvathi08-chess} provides systematic concurrency control for Windows programs by intercepting calls to Win32 concurrency APIs; it supports search strategies such as iterative context bounding~\cite{Musuvathi07-icb}.
 However, for programs running in a managed runtime like the JVM, a system-level approach to concurrency control captures far more scheduling decisions than necessary---for example, the non-determinism within JVM initialization, garbage collection, and class-loading, neither of which affect program semantics---leading to a bloated \emph{search space} (ref.
 Section~\ref{sec:eval} for an empirical evaluation with \rr).
 Ideally, we would want a platform that can distinguish application threads from JVM internals.